Błękitni Stargard

 Błękitni Stargard is a Polish association football sports club from Stargard.
-The men's team is currently playing in the fourth-tier III liga, following their 2020–21 relegation from the II liga, the reserve men's team in the fifth division whereas the women's team is in the fourth division.
+The men's team is currently playing in the fourth-tier III liga, following their 2020–21 relegation from the II liga.
+The men's reserve and the women's teams compete in their respective fifth divisions.
 There are also 11 different youth teams.
 It was formerly a multi-sports club.

 History

 On 18 May 1945, on the initiative of the athlete Tadeusz Świniarski, a participant of the 1946 European Athletics Championships, Błękitni, the first Polish sports club in Western Pomerania, was founded.
 The football, boxing and athletics sections were all officially launched in 1945.
 Two years later, a volleyball section was added.
 Table tennis and swimming sections followed in 1948 and 1949, respectively.

 League history

 In 1980–81, Błękitni finished second behind Gryf Słupsk at the third tier and won promotion to the II liga.
 During the 1981/82 season, the team played in the second division where they finished 15th out of 16 teams and were relegated back to the third tier.

 The club played the next 16 seasons in the III liga, managing to finish second on four separate occasions.
 However, none of these granted them promotion.
 In 1998, the club was relegated from the third tier having finished 10th.
 Błękitni spent the next two seasons at the fourth tier - in 1998/99 they were denied promotion by Kotwica Kołobrzeg but won their group next season.
 However, they didn't manage to keep their spot at the third tier and returned to the fourth level one year later.